The First Owner’s Reference

 The Superyacht Group's 2025 expert roundtable (Manuel Di Tillio at Amico & Co, Gianni Paladino at Lusben, Txema Rubio at MB92) is the cleanest paywalled source on Mediterranean capacity tightness.
 The public-source signal is consistent: fleet up 38.7 percent over the past decade against modestly expanding refit capacity.
 Top European yards are typically booked 12 to 24 months ahead for major refits; US East Coast lead times are shorter but tightening, particularly at Rybovich and Derecktor.

 For a first-time owner planning refit in 2027 or 2028, slot booking begins 12 to 18 months ahead.
-The cheapest yard is rarely the best decision; the yard most aligned with the type of work, with a track record on similar yachts and a project manager who has handled comparable scope, is.
+The cheapest yard is rarely the best decision; the yard most aligned with the work, with track record on similar yachts and a project manager who has handled comparable scope, is.

 Spanish IPR and the VAT economics of refit